hands-on-cloud/hands-on.cloud/hugo/content/Terraform recipe - Managing AWS VPC - Creating Private Subnets/index.md

 To extend our VPC with this NAT-ed Private network, we need to create the following resources:

-* VPC NAT Gateway
+* VPC NAT Gateway.
-* Subnet
+* Subnet.
-* Route Table with route to VPC NAT Gateway
+* Route Table with route to VPC NAT Gateway.
-* Association between Route Table and Subnet
+* Association between Route Table and Subnet.

 Let’s begin from Subnet, by declaring additional [aws_subnet](https://www.terraform.io/docs/providers/aws/r/subnet.html) resource: